 Connectedness / nestedness

-- While Delphi is a common forecasting method, backcasting methods (such as Visioning) may also be applied in order to evaluate potential future scenarios without tapping into some of the issues associated with forecasting (see more in the Visioning entry)
+- While Delphi is a common forecasting method, backcasting methods (such as Visioning) or Scenario Planning may also be applied in order to evaluate potential future scenarios without tapping into some of the issues associated with forecasting (see more in the Visioning entry)

-- Delphi can be a starting point for subsequent research processes.
+- Delphi, and the conceptual insights gathered during the process, can be a starting point for subsequent research processes.

 - Delphi can be combined with qualitative or quantitative methods beforehand (to gain deeper insights into the problem to be discussed) and afterwards (to gather further data).

 - The Delphi method is highly normative because it revolves around the subjective opinions of stakeholders.

 - The selection of the participating experts is a normative endeavour and must be done carefully so as to ensure a variety of perspectives.

 - Delphi is an instrument of transdisciplinary research that may be used both to find potential policy options as well as to further academic proceedings.
 Normativity is deeply rooted in this connection between academia and the 'real-world'.